-The new Kinect for Windows SDK, supports Windows 7, and comes with everything a developer needs to start creating Kinect projects, with drivers, rich APIs for Raw Sensor Streams, natural user interfaces and resource materials all included in the new beta SDK.
+The new Kinect for Windows SDK supports Windows 7 and comes with everything a developer needs to start creating Kinect projects.
+This includes drivers, rich APIs for Raw Sensor Streams, natural user interfaces, and resource materials, all included in the new beta SDK.

-Anoop Gupta, a distinguished scientist, Microsoft Research explains:
+Anoop Gupta, a distinguished scientist at Microsoft Research, explains:

 “The Kinect for Windows SDK opens up a world of possibilities to developers who want to unleash the power of Kinect technology on Windows,”